Carlmundo/W2-Plus/README.md

  - Do **not** set any compatibility settings on any of the game's files
  - Make sure only one copy of the game is installed to avoid it launching the wrong application
  - Check the Misc\Readme.txt file for any additional known fixes
+ - If using an old version of Windows, make sure to install updates before the patch.